catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/schneider_2024/schneider_2024_notes.md

 ## Intrinsic Signal Optical Imaging
 - Just including raw blood vessel image and processed overlay + pixel locations bc including the isoi roi response series would really require an extension for context, but seems like it has limited reuse potential.
-- Need more detailed description of topographic lines in overlay image.
+- Used the Audette paper for description of overlay image.
 - Need pixel locs for ephys

 ## Data Requests